Precision Timer

 Description:

 This module instantiates the CPrecisionTimer class using the fastest system clock available through the ‘chrono’ library, which allows the timer to resolve sub-microsecond timer-intervals on sufficiently fast CPUs.
-The use of the ‘chrono’ library offers multiplatform support, so this module works on Windows, OSX and Linux.
+This module works on Windows, macOS, and Linux.

 Dependencies: